Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

-Kansas City-based contemporary progressive sludge metal unit HYBORIAN will release their sophomore studio album, ‘Volume II‘, on March 20th via Season Of Mist.
+Kansas City, Missouri-based contemporary progressive sludge metal unit HYBORIAN will release their sophomore studio album, ‘Volume II‘, on March 20th via Season Of Mist.

 Coinciding with today’s announcement, at this time the first audio single from the upcoming offering, “Planet Destructor“, is being shared.
 Streaming below, the song is an uptempo, quick-paced battery of muscular guitar and explosive rhythmic grooves offset with aggressively forged vocals.